Why I Believe We Need A Better Food System — For Our Health & The Planet's

 "Eat your broccoli" is not the empty rallying cry of moms across America.
 Time and time again, science has shown the benefits of a diet rich in fruits and vegetables.
 According to a report from the Harvard School of Public Health, eating more produce can "lower blood pressure, reduce the risk of heart disease and stroke, prevent some types of cancer, lower risk of eye and digestive problems, and have a positive effect upon blood sugar."
 And while adding more fruits and vegetables to your diet is a great place to start, I also encourage people to take a look at where that produce is coming from and how it's being grown.

-Today's conventional food system, which depends on synthetic pesticides and fertilizers, is depleting our soil, polluting our water, and causing harm to our bodies and planet.
+Today's conventional food system, which depends on synthetic pesticides and fertilizers, is depleting our soil, polluting our water, and causing harm to our bodies and planet1.
 Organic foods grown with regenerative agricultural practices, on the other hand, aren't dependent on potentially harmful practices.
-Plus, research shows they're actually more nutrient-dense and have more antioxidants compared to their conventionally grown counterparts.
+Plus, research shows they're actually more nutrient-dense and have more antioxidants2 compared to their conventionally grown counterparts.

 From my vantage, I believe Big Food needs to be dismantled and rebuilt.